Home » Employment » CV vs Resume: Discover the Best Choice for You

 • Finally, list any other relevant information, such as professional memberships or volunteer work.

-Keep in mind that there is no one right way to write a CV.
+Remember that there is no right way to write a CV.
 The most important thing is to include a detailed description of your entire career and academic credentials, so you have the best chance of securing the role you are applying for.
-If you need help with cv writing or want someone to do it for you, discover the best cv writing service.
+If you need help with cv writing or want someone to do it for you, discover the best CV writing service.

 What to Include in a CV: